wjx/blog/content/blog/tuning-cgan-gans-in-action/index.md

 ---
-title: Tuning the CGAN model in book GANs in Action
+title: Tuning the CGAN model from book GANs in Action
 date: 2021-12-18 19:10:28
 ---